aar0np/carImageSearch/README.md

 An MVC-patterned Python application which works on vectorized image data written to [DataStax Astra DB](https://astra.datastax.com).
 The application uses the [Flask](https://https://flask.palletsprojects.com/en/3.0.x/) library to build a small front end to allow for searching on the image file data.
 It ultimately uses the [astrapy](https://github.com/datastax/astrapy) library to access and work with the underlying vector embeddings in Astra DB.

+A running version of this repository's application can be found at: https://aploetz68.pythonanywhere.com/

 ## Requirements

  - A vector-enabled [Astra DB](https://astra.datastax.com) database